kwakutwumasi/Authentication-Server/totp-server/README.md

 	}
 ```

-The map key is the device ID and the value is the name given to that device.
+The map key is the device ID (or alias) and the value is the name given to that device.
 It should be descriptive such as "Kofi Babone's iPhone 6S" or "John Smith's Samsung Galaxy 5" to make it easy for administrators to know the owner and the specific device.

 Once this and other parameters have been set, the server can be started and the administrator device provisioned.
 The devices will be added to the set of administrator devices during provisioning.